Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Experiments and Analyses

-\textit{\textbf{Effectiveness of Bayesian Noise Uncertainty Alignment (BNUA).}} BNUA module aims to alleviate the noise distribution discrepancy between the source and target domains in the latent space.
-Here, we can notice from the third row of Figure \ref{ablation} that the PSNR and SSIM scores are improved significantly via equipping the $\mathcal{L}_{BNUA}$, compared with Bayesian neural network (in the second row, as a baseline).
-Furthermore, by testing on the validation set, we compute the Bayesian uncertainty discrepancy between source and target domains (as described in Eq. \ref{bnua}) of different models (including the baseline model and the baseline + $\mathcal{L}_{BNUA}$ model).
-The quantitative results can be found in Figure \ref{different_region_bnua}.
-As we can see, the baseline model, who does not adopt any noise distribution alignment strategy, suffers from a bigger Bayesian uncertainty discrepancy for both two tasks (see the blue star on the bold black line), which reflects the Bayesian uncertainty discrepancy can implicitly represent the noise distribution gap of two domains in the latent space.
-Instead, by imposing the $\mathcal{L}_{BNUA}$, the model has a smaller Bayesian uncertainty discrepancy (see the red pentagram on the bold black line), which also contributes to better quantitative results.
+BUA module aims to directly reduce the gap in the level of uncertainty between the source and target domains, making it more likely to render well-reconstructed results on the target domain.
+Here, by equipping with our proposed BUA module, we explore \textit{whether the Bayesian uncertainty of the ``unfamiliar" target domain will decrease} and \textit{whether there is a link between the decrease of Bayesian uncertainty and quantitative performance}.
+To this end, we compute the Bayesian uncertainty discrepancy between source and target domains (as described in Eq. \ref{bnua}) of different models (including the ``Baseline" model and the ``Baseline" + $\mathcal{L}_{BUA}$ model).
+The quantitative results can be found in Figure \ref{bnua_discrepancy}.
+As we can see, the baseline model suffers from a huge Bayesian uncertainty discrepancy (see the blue star on the bold black line), which reflects the Bayesian uncertainty discrepancy can implicitly represent the epistemic capacity for those ``unfamiliar" target domain data in the latent space.
+Instead, by directly reducing the $\mathcal{L}_{BUA}$, the model has a smaller Bayesian uncertainty discrepancy (see the red pentagram on the bold black line), which also contributes to better quantitative results with a clear margin.
+This is reasonable, as reducing the gap in the level of uncertainty between the source and target domains can contribute to learning a domain-invariant Bayesian model \cite{wen2019bayesian}, leading to the reduction of negative effects of domain shifts between source and target domains.